samuel-innes/ICL_thesis_template/README.md

 ## How to install further LaTeX packages
 1. Download the package from CTAN
 2. See if the package already contains a .sty file.
 If not, do the instructions in the README to generate this file.
-3. Transfer the folder to the correct path (/usr/local/texlive/2023basic/texmf-dist/tex)
+3. Transfer the folder to the correct path (/usr/local/texlive/2023basic/texmf-dist/tex) - Finder > Go > Go to folder
 4. Run the command `sudo -H mktexlsr` to update the indexes
 5. You're ready to go!